D4ina/LancerRPG-Frontier-Field-Guide/README.md

 TF2 Titans (Northstar, Tone, Ronin, Ion, Scorch, Legion) MOAR WEAPONS (Both Lore and Custom)

-Hacker Frames, based on the Original 3 but take use of LancerRPGs hacking / Tech Attacks for a bit more variety.
+Hacker Frame, based on one of the Original 3 but take use of LancerRPGs hacking / Tech Attacks for a bit more variety.

+Bison, an unreleased frame.
+This will be built up from some concensus from Reddit and other additions I have found on the web that make what I have envisioned.

+Templar, a dedicated Artillery titan frame.
+Not much else needs to be said.

 A bunch of Titanfall themed Mech Mods